DanielCaiza/AutoCADQuito/README.md

-# VEINSQuito
+# AutoCADQuito
-Parameters modified to simulate 6 RSU in Quito.
-Launchd file configured to simulate veins in Quito
+Graphic and plans for VANET´s Simulation in Quito